pcornier/vcd/readme.md

 $
 ```

-Created for my personal use for debugging MyHDL in Ternux while driving.
+Created for my personal use for debugging MyHDL in Termux while driving.

 Commands are:
 - a: add a specific signal